-Where to get the lowdown
+Where to Get the Lowdown

 On Highway 1, there’s the 60th Parallel Visitor Centre, with a campground nearby.
-Hay River offers travel information at the Hay River Visitor Centre.
+Hay River offers travel information year round at the Hay River Visitor Centre.
 Fort Simpson‘s Visitor Centre includes a display of regional history.
 The Blackstone Visitor Centre on Highway 7 is located at a campground, and features regional history.
 Visitor information is available in Fort Liard at Acho Dene Arts and Crafts.